 All students in Grade 6 take a music class every day, in a band or orchestra instrument of their choice or in the choir.

 Beginning instrumental classes are designed for students who are interested in starting an ensemble instrument.
 These classes allow the students to develop instrumental and musical skills so they can enter into the Middle School Orchestra the following year.
 The following string instruments are offered: violin, viola, cello, bass.
 Home practice is optional unless individually needed to ensure group success—students will practice together in class on a daily basis.
-Students participating in this class are encouraged but not required to take private lessons to accelerate their skill development to make them more confident when they join the orchestra classes.
+Students participating in this class are encouraged but not required to take private lessons to accelerate their skill development to prepare them for more advanced ensembles.

 Note: Grade 6 students with more proficiency and experience in a string instrument may join the Middle School Orchestra at the discretion of the Middle School music faculty.